kparks29/SoD-week1-miniLab/README.md

 Requirements:

-1) Style till your heart is content
+1) Style till your heart is content (background-color, position, divs, navbars, footers, etc.)

-2) Be interactive with JQuery events
+2) Be interactive using JQuery or Javascript events (DOM manipulation using jquery)

 3) Must have fun

-Pick who is presenting at the end of the day!
+You will be presenting at the end of the day!
 You will have 2 modules to work on this.

 PS.
-Jake really likes animations ;)
+Jake really likes jquery and css animations ;)